Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Okay, so here we go.

-First, oh, yeah, Dave's got low self-esteem in this part of the show,
+So first, oh, yeah, Dave's got low self-esteem in this part of the show,

-a little fit of the mind.
+a little theater of the mind.

 And Jess hops in my place on that.